Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/JSX_limitations_&_workarounds.md

 ## The solution

-The solution is to always wrap adjacent elements.
+The solution is to ==always wrap adjacent elements==.
 You can use as a wrapper any element (`div`, `p`, `header`), or you can also use a custom component.
 The main thing that matters is that ==you only have one value which you return or which you store it in a variable==.

 ![JSX_limitations1](../../img/JSX_limitations1.jpg)